henfiber/hass_speedport_plus_cli/README.md

 ## Usage within Home Assistant

+Choose the appropriate script for your modem:

+- `speedport_plus.py` for Speedport Plus
+- `speedport_entry2i.py` for Speedport Entry 2i

-**1. Download the speedport_plus.py script**
+**1. Download the python scripts**

-Create a folder named `scripts_cli` under your `/config` Home assistant folder and download there the `speedport_plus.py` script from this repo.
+Create a folder named `scripts_cli` under your `/config` Home assistant folder and download there the `speedport_plus.py` or `speedport_entry2i.py` script from this repo.
 If you are new to Home assistant, consider the following ways to do that:

 - If you have installed the "Samba share" addon, you may download the script first in your computer and then create the folder and copy-paste the file by accessing the "/config" share.
 - If you have installed the "Terminal & SSH addon", you may `mkdir config/scripts_cli && cd config/scripts_cli` and download the script using `wget` and the **raw** github path to the script.
 You may also use `git` and clone this repo there.
-- If you have installed the "File editor" addon, you may manually create the folder from the menu (top left folder icon) and then create a new file, name it `speedport_plus.py` and copy-paste the contents from this repo.
+- If you have installed the "File editor" addon, you may manually create the folder from the menu (top left folder icon) and then create a new file, name it `speedport_plus.py` / `speedport_entry2i.py` and copy-paste the contents from this repo.

 All 3 addons are recommended for productive use and management of Home assistant, so you may try any of the suggestions above.

 **2. Configure the new sensor in configuration.yaml**

-After you have successfully added the script under `scripts_cli/speedport_plus.py`, you may edit `configuration.yaml` and create a sensor of platform: [command_line](https://www.home-assistant.io/integrations/sensor.command_line/):
+After you have successfully added the script under `scripts_cli/speedport_plus.py` (`scripts_cli/speedport_entry2i.py` for the Entry 2i), you may edit `configuration.yaml` and create a sensor of platform: [command_line](https://www.home-assistant.io/integrations/sensor.command_line/):

 ```yaml
 sensor: